Basic Information about Landfill Gas

 - Methane Emissions from Landfills

-- Converting Landfill Gas to Energy
+- Landfill Gas Energy Project Types

 Landfill gas (LFG) is a natural byproduct of the decomposition of organic material in landfills.
 LFG is composed of roughly 50 percent methane (the primary component of natural gas), 50 percent carbon dioxide (CO2) and a small amount of non-methane organic compounds.
-Methane is a potent greenhouse gas 28 to 36 times more effective than CO2 at trapping heat in the atmosphere over a 100-year period, per the latest Intergovernmental Panel on Climate Change (IPCC) assessment report (AR5) Exit.
+Methane is a potent greenhouse gas 28 to 36 times more effective than CO2 at trapping heat in the atmosphere over a 100-year period, per the latest Intergovernmental Panel on Climate Change (IPCC) assessment report (AR5).